Public-Health-Scotland/Folder-Structure-RMD/README.md

 3. Please feel free to change the ggplot2 codes according to the type of chart you want to create and formattings you would like to apply.

+**4. After cloning the repository, you first need to change the basefilepath to the file path where RMarkdown.Rproj sits (using forward slash "/") in config.R and save it.
+Then go to Run.R to run the scripts.**

-4. After knitting to Word, you need to add the cover page and its footer manually.
+5. After knitting to Word, you need to add the cover page and its footer manually.
 Here are the steps to follow:

 i.
 Open “Cover_Page_V5.docx”, press Ctrl + A to select all contents.
 Go to Insert – Cover Page – Save Selection to Cover Page Gallery.
 Give it a name (e.g. ISD_Publication_Report) and click OK. **This only needs to be set up once and it will always in the gallery for future use.**